Gogo1951/Open-Sesame/README.md

 ## Testing Status

-🟢 World of Warcraft Classic : Classic Era

-🟢 World of Warcraft Classic : Hardcore
+🟢 World of Warcraft Classic : Vanilla (Era, Anniversary, Hardcore, Anniversary Hardcore)

-🟡 World of Warcraft Classic : Season of Discovery
+🔴 World of Warcraft Classic : Season of Discovery

-🟢 World of Warcraft Classic : Anniversary Realms

-🟢 World of Warcraft Classic : Hardcore Anniversary Realms
+🟢 World of Warcraft Classic : The Burning Crusade (Anniversary)

-🟡 Mists of Pandaria Classic
+🔴 Mists of Pandaria Classic

-🟡 World of Warcraft
+🔴 World of Warcraft

 Please reach out if you would like to be involved with testing!